-Definitions of child abuse include: physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, or other maltreatment of any child under the age of 18 by a parent, guardian, employee, volunteer, or any staff person providing out-of-home care or supervision, who is responsible for the child's welfare, under circumstances that indicate that the child's welfare is harmed or threatened.
+Definitions of child abuse include: physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, or other maltreatment of any child under the age of 18 by a parent,

 The term encompasses both acts and omissions on the part of the responsible person.
 Child Neglect includes abandonment, deprivation of necessities, educational neglect, lack of supervision, medical neglect, and/or nonorganic failure to thrive.